RTduino/RTduino/README.md

 > RTduino also allows users to directly run without a specific BSP supporting.
 Please see Chapter 5

+### 1.2 Terms Explanation

+[Software Package](https://packages.rt-thread.org/en/index.html): is RT-Thread side third party extension, and belongs to RT-Thread ecosystem.

+[Library](https://www.arduino.cc/reference/en/libraries): is Arduino side third party extension, and belongs to Arduino ecosystem.

+> Software package and library are the same meaning, but different names for RT-Thread and Arduino communities.

 ## 2 How to use RTduino

 We will use [STM32F103 BluePill BSP](https://github.com/RT-Thread/rt-thread/tree/master/bsp/stm32/stm32f103-blue-pill) as an example to show how to use RTduino.